 To use the Solace JMS implementation in a Java Platform, Enterprise Edition (Java EE) application server environment, you can deploy a Solace‑provided, Java Connector Architecture (JCA) 1.5-compliant resource adapter for the particular Application Server platform being used to provide enterprise applications with connectivity to event brokers.
 Solace currently provides a Resource Adapter for Red Hat JBoss EAP 6.2, and WebSphere Application Server V7 and V8.
 For more information, refer to Using Solace JMS in JEE Environments.

-These tutorials will introduce you to the fundamentals of using JMS to develop applications using Solace PubSub+.
+These tutorials introduce you to the fundamentals of using JMS to develop applications using Solace PubSub+.
 They cover pub/sub, message persistence, request/reply, and more.